-For the 2020 model year, Volvo has given the XC90 a mid-cycle refresh that includes some visual tweaks, Android Auto functionality, and a six-passenger version with middle-row captains’ chairs.
+For the 2020 model year, Volvo has updated the XC90 with some visual tweaks, Android Auto functionality, and a six-passenger version with middle-row captains’ chairs.
 The XC90 also gains a system that keeps the vehicle from drifting into opposing traffic.
 A 12.3-inch digital gauge display is standard, and plug-in hybrids get a larger battery.

 Even the biggest Volvo fans will have to squint to spot the visual changes to the 2020 XC90, but that’s fine in our book, as this is one of the best-looking luxury SUVs on sale today.
 Thoughtful touches like distinctive LED headlights and sharp wheel designs make the XC90 look more like a Range Rover than a Ford Explorer, a helpful thing for a brand trying to move further upmarket.
 The interior is similarly impressive though reserved, and while we generally like the iPad-esque infotainment system, a few more buttons and knobs for things like climate control would be greatly appreciated.